noah-black-developer/TOTK-Armor-Tracker/README.md

 ## Description

 Born out of a need for a convenient source of in-game information, the **TOTK Armor Tracker** app provides an easy, centralized way to track progress for the different armor sets in TOTK.
+It currently boasts releases on both Windows and Linux.

 After creating a save file, you can track which armor sets you have collected so far, view their current upgrade progress, and easily research what items are required next.
-Track your progress at every stage of your TOTK playthrough, without fear of forgetting what items to look for!
+Check your work at every stage of your TOTK playthrough, without fear of forgetting what items to look for!

 ## Features

 ### Appliation-specific Features
 * Save progress across multiple save files, as needed.
 * View armor details, descriptions, and level-up requirements.
-* Sort and filter armor sets.
+* Sort and filter armor sets, including...
     * Search bar, used to look up specific items/sets
     * Different list orders (sorting by name, level, etc.)